Stages of Hypertension

 Most people with hypertension may not have any symptoms and therefore hypertension is termed as “silent killer”.
 If you feel doubts about having hypertension, DO NOT self-diagnose yourself.
 Get an opinion from your doctor.

-Stage 2 hypertension is called as Mild hypertension, or raised blood pressure.
+is called as Mild hypertension, or raised blood pressure.
 In case of mild hypertension, consistent blood pressure readings show the systolic reading in the range of 140 -159 mm Hg and the diastolic reading between 90 – 99 mm Hg.
 In this stage of high blood pressure, doctors may prescribe blood pressure medications and recommend lifestyle changes.

-Stage 3 hypertension is called moderate hypertension where the systolic reading is in the range of 160 – 179 mm Hg and the diastolic reading is in the range of 100-109 mm Hg.
+is called moderate hypertension where the systolic reading is in the range of 160 – 179 mm Hg and the diastolic reading is in the range of 100-109 mm Hg.
 In case of these blood pressure readings, doctors will prescribe medications and insist on rapid lifestyle changes.

 Since 2017, the American Heart Association and the American Stroke Association has recommended guidelines to define normal and high blood pressure.